MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/move-archive-data-mainframes-content.md

 - **Microsoft solutions.**
    - The Azure Data Factory FTP connector.
    - The Data Factory copy activity, which can copy data to any Azure storage solution.
-   - A custom solution for moving data from the mainframe system to Azure via Job Control Language (JCL).
+   - *Mainframe JCL to Azure Blob using Java*, a custom solution for moving data from the mainframe system to Azure via Job Control Language (JCL).
 For more information, contact [datasqlninja@microsoft.com](mailto:datasqlninja@microsoft.com).
 - [**Third-party archive solutions.**](#third-party-archive-solutions) Solutions that you can easily integrate with mainframe systems, midrange systems, and Azure services.

 ### Workflow